-Billings and revenue growth may slow or decline for a number of reasons, including a slowdown in demand for our products or services, an increase in competition, a decrease in the growth of our overall market, softness in demand in certain geographies, or if we fail for any reason to continue to capitalize on growth opportunities.
-For example, we experienced lower than expected billings during the three months ended March 31, 2013 due to a number of factors, including decreased sales in the service provider market and slower sales in Latin America and EMEA.
+Billings and revenue growth may slow, or we may experience a decrease in billings and revenue, for a number of reasons, including a slowdown in demand for our products or services, an increase in competition, a decrease in the growth of our overall market, softness in demand in certain geographies or industry verticals, such as the U.S. federal government, or if we fail for any reason to continue to capitalize on growth opportunities.
+For example, we experienced lower than expected billings during the first quarter of 2013 due to a number of factors, including decreased sales in the service provider market and slower sales in Latin America, and Europe, Middle East and Africa ("EMEA").
 Our expenses as a percentage of total revenue may be higher than expected if our revenue is lower than expectations, and we may not be able to sustain profitability in future periods if we fail to increase billings, revenue or deferred revenue, do not appropriately manage our cost structure, or encounter unanticipated liabilities.
 Any failure by us to maintain profitability and continue our billings and revenue growth could cause the price of our common stock to materially decline.